nicm42/100-days-of-code-v2/log4.md

 **Day 82: 14th October 2021**
 I thought connecting up the front and back end would be easy, but it wasn't.
 I added a proxy, but it needs Webpack (or CRA) so I ended up putting the whole link in there.
 And it turned out it didn't like Axios.
 So I took that out and just fetched it instead, and it finally worked.
 So that was pretty much all of my time.
 I did add routes and models for each shape, but now I'm thinking that I should just have one database and pick out the shape that's needed from the data, as otherwise adding new shapes involves a lot of work.

+**Day 83: 15th October 2021**
+I changed the database to include scores.
+And realised when I did it that I'd set it up wrong before anyway, with my dummy data, as I had name as the key, not a key-value pair.
+I then filtered the data to get the data just for the current shape.
+Then added a new component which pops up a div with the names and scores in it.
+I just need to add more text to it and make it look nice.
+And then go onto posting data.